shao2005/PhoneBook-API/README.md

 ```

 ### 3. Add contact:
 This is a POST request, in the body of the request you must provide firstName, lastName and phone.
+First and last name can not contain white spaces.
+Phone may have + in the beginning, must have 1-15 digits.
 Address is optional.

 The POST request:
 ```bash